Lana426/lana426.github.io/index.md

 _**[Natural language processing 10-Ks to identify risks](analysis_report.md)**_

-I looked at returns of the S&P 500 firms duing the week of March 9th, 2020, analyzed three types of risk - supply chain, international labor, and reputation - and compared them to these firms' returns.
+I looked at returns of the S&P 500 firms during the week of March 9th, 2020, analyzed three types of risk - supply chain, international labor, and reputation - and compared them to these firms' returns.
 You can view my analysis by clicking on the link above.

 <img src="/images/midterm_graphic.png"/>